US says ivory-billed woodpecker, 22 other species extinct

 Another thing they share: All 23 were thought to have at least a slim chance of survival when added to the endangered species list beginning in the 1960s.
 Only 11 species previously have been removed due to extinction in the almost half-century since the Endangered Species Act was signed into law.

-The announcement kicks off a three-month comment period before the species status changes become final.
+The announcement kicks off a 60-day comment period before the species status changes become final.
+Wildlife officials citing the extinctions also said they would resume criminal enforcement of the Migratory Bird Treaty Act to punish companies responsible for preventable bird deaths, after prosecutions ceased for several years under President Donald Trump.

 Around the globe, some 902 species have been documented as extinct.
 The actual number is thought to be much higher because some are never formally identified, and many scientists warn the earth is in an “extinction crisis” with flora and fauna now disappearing at 1,000 times the historical rate.